 State-of-the-art reviews and case studies

-- Methods for establishing reaction networks and lumping (covers both experimental techniques and computational methods)
+- Methods for establishing reaction networks and various lumping approaches

 - Review state-of-the-art in analysis techniques for petroleum fractions and how these may enable better lumping and modelling of complex systems